 Dan read law at Bristol University and qualified as a solicitor in 2007.
 Having trained at Bevan Brittan LLP, he worked for the international law firms Osborne Clarke and SJ Berwin (now King & Wood Mallesons) as a senior associate, before joining CYK in April 2016.
 He was promoted to the partnership at CYK in 2017.

 Dan spent six months on secondment at Zurich Financial Services.
 He regularly writes articles for the legal and trade press and also carries out pro bono work, including on behalf of the Citizens Advice Bureau at the Royal Courts of Justice.

 What the legal directories say

 Dan is named in Legal 500 as a “civil fraud specialist”.

-Member of the British-Russian Law Association (BRLA), Commercial Fraud Lawyers’ Association, Commercial Litigators Forum (CLF), Law Society of England and Wales, LCIA Young International Arbitration Group (YIAG), ICC Young Arbitrators Forum (YAF) and Russia and CIS Arbitration Network (RCAN).
+Member of the British-Russian Law Association (BRLA), the Russian Arbitration Association (RAA), Commercial Fraud Lawyers’ Association, Commercial Litigators Forum (CLF), Law Society of England and Wales, LCIA Young International Arbitration Group (YIAG), ICC Young Arbitrators Forum (YAF) and Russia and CIS Arbitration Network (RCAN).

 Cases of Note

 Symbion Power LLC v Venco Imtiaz Construction Company EWHC 348 (TCC) – We acted successfully for the defendant, Venco, in this High Court case where the Court rejected an application to set aside an ICC arbitration award for serious irregularity under section 68(2)(d) of the Arbitration Act 1996 on the basis that the tribunal had failed to deal with issues which were put to it.
 Mishcon de Reya acted for Symbion Power, the unsuccessful claimant.